tmforum-oda/ai-canvas-architecture/decision-log/ADR-007-data-resource-architecture.md

 # Open Architectural Questions

 The following questions require further discussion.
+Initial proposals added below.

 # Runtime Access Standardization

-Should data access be standardized through:
+Proposal:
-- MCP tool interfaces
+- Data access be standardized through hybrid support, primarily through MCP tool interfaces with an alternate option for SDK access.
-- "or" SDK access
-- "or" hybrid approaches
+- Any backend data retrieval and/or processing required prior to returning requested data via MCP/SDK is the responsibility of the data platform, and prescribing specific mechanisms for this is out of scope and may differ by data platform.
+For example, Databricks' implementation may respond to MCP requests via a Genie space which queries a Databricks SQL Warehouse to return relevant data.

 # Gateway Mediation

-Should data access be mediated through:
-- Interaction Gateway
-- "or" data platform access layer
-- "or" direct SDK access
+Proposal:
+Data access should be mediated through native data platform access layer via service principal - either directly, or downstream of interaction gateway layer.

 # Data Discovery Model

+Proposal:
-Should data resources be discoverable through:
+Data resources should be discoverable through direct interaction with data provider's catalog of choice.
-- Resource Inventory
-- external data catalogs
-- federated discovery mechanisms

 # Data Product Abstraction